Skip to main content

 Local fleets need more than kilowatt-hours.
 They need confidence that their people can charge without wasting time.

 When a fleet operator evaluates charging partners, uptime is the starting point, not the differentiator.
 Every CPO promises uptime.
-The fleets that are actively transitioning from ICE to electric have a different set of concerns.
+As Fleet News regularly reports, the fleets that are actively transitioning from ICE to electric have a different set of concerns.
 Their people are learning as they go, running into problems they don't always report, and losing time at chargers in ways that don't show up in utilization data.

 What Value-Add Wins the Fleet Contract?